Field Sobriety Tests

 At The Law Office of William L. Morris, we offer a FREE initial telephone consultation.
 We'll go over your case and offer some strategies.

 When you hire us to go to work for you, our "flat rate" will give you peace of mind in knowing exactly what we'll charge and that we aren't "running up the clock."
-We also have convenient financing available to make it easier for you to get effective representation from a real Phoenix DUI lawyer and not just a public defender.
+We also have convenient financing available to make it easier for you to get effective representation from a real Scottsdale DUI lawyer and not just a public defender.

 If you need a DUI defense lawyer, call William L. Morris day or night.
-If you don't reach Phoenix DUI lawyer William L. Morris directly, your call will be forwarded instantly and he'll return your call within minutes - 24 hours a day.
+If you don't reach Scottsdale DUI lawyer William L. Morris directly, your call will be forwarded instantly and he'll return your call within minutes - 24 hours a day.

 If you prefer, you can contact us by email.
 Your message will be immediately forwarded to your Arizona DUI lawyer's phone and you'll get a response within minutes.